NewGaea/kasuto_hylian/grammar/one-sheet-lessons/05b-unit-one-dictionary.md

   - lesson
   - dictionary
 aliases:
-  - Hirlërde daia Hilañgve - Unit 1 Dictionary
+  - Hirlërde daia Hilañve - Unit 1 Dictionary
-linter-yaml-title-alias: Hirlërde daia Hilañgve - Unit 1 Dictionary
+linter-yaml-title-alias: Hirlërde daia Hilañve - Unit 1 Dictionary
 ---

-# Hirlërde daia Hilañgve - Unit 1 Dictionary
+# Hirlërde daia Hilañve - Unit 1 Dictionary

 Thank you for your interest in learning Neo-Modern Hylian.
 We hope you've been reading all of the lessons so far, and picked up a bit about the words we've shared.
 This is a bonus for the Unit 1 compilation, with more complete definitions for all of the words we've covered in the first 5 lessons.
 For simplicity, they're listed in English alphabetical order -- since we haven't explained the Hylian alphabet yet.